Address

 Pre-primary education

-Pre-primary education (ISCED 020) is provided in nursery schools (mateřské školy) designated for children from 2 to 6 years of age.
+Pre-primary education (ISCED 020) is provided primarily in nursery schools (mateřské školy) designated for children from 2 to 6 years of age (7 for children with compulsory school attendance postponement).
 The municipality is obliged, upon parental request, to ensure pre-primary education in a nursery school for children who have turned 3 before the start of the school year (1 September).
+As of 1 January 2026 this obligation is preceded by the municipality’s obligation to, upon parental request and provided parents fulfil necessary conditions, secure a place in an early childhood education and care facility (children’s group or nursery school) starting with the day the child turns 3 years old.

 Some 6-year-old children with the “postponement of the compulsory school attendance” and also some 5-year-old children attend preparatory classes (přípravné třídy, ISCED 020), which may balance out their development.
 They are established in basic schools (základní školy, ISCED 1+2).
 However, most children with postponed compulsory schooling attend nursery schools.

 Pre-primary education is obligatory for children in the last pre-primary year.
 It concerns children who reach at least 5 years of age before 31 August.
 This requirement can be fulfilled in nursery schools (mateřské školy) or in the preparatory classes (přípravné třídy).
-Under certain conditions, individual education (home schooling) is possible.
+Provided legal conditions are fulfilled, individual education (home schooling) is possible.
 The last pre-primary year of the nursery school as well as preparatory classes are free of charge in public and state schools.

 Pre-primary education in all types of provision is administered by the Ministry of Education, Youth and Sport at the central level, based on the Education Act.
-Nursery schools (as well as basic schools including the preparatory class) are mostly established by a municipality or a group of municipalities.
-Private and denominational organising bodies represent just a small percentage.
+Other principal pieces of legislation for this area are the Decree on Pre-primary Education, Act on Protection of Public Health, and the Decree on Sanitary Standards in Institutions and Facilities for Education.